rvaiya/keyd/man.md

 : Perform the key sequence described in `<macro>`

+**swap(\<layer\>[, \<keyseq\>])**

+: Swap the currently active layer with the supplied one.
+The supplied layer is active for the duration of the depression of the current layer's activation key.
+A key sequence may optionally be supplied to be performed before the layer change.

 Where `<macro>` has the form `<token1> [<token2>...]` where each token is one of:

 - a valid key sequence.